Best Indie Games 2026: 15 Hidden Gems You Need to Play

 Balatro Roguelike $15 Quick sessions

-What is the best indie game of 2026?
+What is the best indie game in 2026?

 Are indie games worth playing over AAA?